Adittapariyaya Sutta Talks

 “Aflame with what?
 Aflame with the fire of passion, the fire of aversion, the fire of delusion.
 Aflame, I say, with birth, aging & death, with sorrows, lamentations, pains, distresses, & despairs.

 “Seeing thus, the well-instructed disciple of the noble ones grows disenchanted with the eye, disenchanted with forms, disenchanted with consciousness at the eye, disenchanted with contact at the eye.
-And whatever there is that arises in dependence on contact at the eye, experienced as pleasure, pain or neither-pleasure-nor-pain: With that, too, he grows disenchanted.
+And whatever there is that arises in dependence on contact at the eye, experienced as pleasure, pain or neither-pleasure-nor-pain: With that, too, they grow disenchanted.

 He grows disenchanted with the ear…